telerik/kendo-vue/knowledge-base/grid-style-dragged-row-on-row-reorder.md

 ## Description

 The current Knowledge base article demonstrates how we can add style to the row that is currently dragged inside the Native Grid component.
-With this styling, the users can easily identify which row is currently dragged and which will be its position when dropped.
+With this styling, the users can identify which row is currently dragged and which will be its position when dropped.

 ## Solution

 To add style to the currently dragged row inside the Native Grid, we can use its built-in style for `selected` field.
-To use this functionality, in the setActive method in the example we set the `selected` field of the currently active row to `true`.
+To use this functionality, in the `setActive` method in the example we set the `selected` field of the currently active row to `true`.

 ```js
 setActive(dataItem) {